Frequently Asked Questions (FAQ)

 Q: What is a First Responder Chaplain?

-A: A First Responder Chaplain (FRC) is essentially a Crisis Response Specialist.
-FRC’s are persons who are Ecclesiastically endorsed and have the endorsement from a Public Safety Agency.
-FRC’s are highly trained and credentialed in Public Safety specific chaplaincy components with the International Conference of Police Chaplains (ICPC) and/or the Federation of Fire Chaplains (FFC), and trained to Advanced standards in Critical Incident Stress Management and Crisis Intervention – along with additional components – with the International Critical Incident Stress Foundation (ICISF).
-FRCs typically have service background in military, fire, medical, law enforcement, corrections, dispatch service etc., who serves First Responders by way of assisting with and addressing the physical, mental, emotional and spiritual needs of the individual, and their families.
-FRCs also serve members of the public who have encountered crisis through life changing events.
+A: A First Responder Chaplain (FRC) is a person who is Ecclesiastically endorsed and licensed by a local church, and has the endorsement from a Public Safety Agency, who is highly trained and credentialed in Public Safety specific chaplaincy components with the International Conference of Police Chaplains (ICPC) and/or the Federation of Fire Chaplains (FFC), and is trained to Advanced standards in Critical Incident Stress Management and Crisis Intervention – along with additional components – with the International Critical Incident Stress Foundation (ICISF).
+FRC’s typically have service background in military, fire, medical, lawenforcement, corrections, dispatch service etc., who serves First Responders by way of assisting with and addressing the physical, mental, emotional, and spiritual needs of the individual, and their families.
+FRC’s also serve members of the public who have encountered crisis through life changing events.

 Q: What is a Community Resource Chaplain?

-A: A Community Resource Chaplain (CRC) is a person who is Ecclesiastically endorsed, and is trained in Pastoral Care and Crisis Response & Intervention.
-CRCs serve members of the public who have encountered crisis through life changing events.
-The service of CRCs is critical in the provision of compassionate care to our neighbors, oftentimes resulting in years of relational service.
+A: A Community Resource Chaplain (CRC) is a person who is Ecclesiastically endorsed and licensed by a local church and is trained in Pastoral Care and Crisis Response & Intervention.
+CRC’s serve members of the public who have encountered crisis through life changing events.
+The service of CRC’s is critical in the provision of compassionate care to our neighbors, oftentimes resulting in years of relational service.

 Q: Where does your funding come from?

-A: We are fully dependent on donations from individuals, churches, corporations and Grants.
+A: We are fully dependent on donations from individuals, churches, corporations, and Grants.
 WVFRC does not require agencies pay for Chaplaincy service and support, as most public safety agencies have a limited budget, thus we do not want cost to prohibit the agency from engaging our chaplaincy support and services.
-Some agencies do choose to donate or pay WVFRC, which we humbly accept their gift.
-Without the two Grants we received, we would not have the operational capability we currently have.
+Some agencies do choose to make financial contributions to WVFRC, and we humbly accept their gift.
+Without the Grants we have received from the Scharpf Foundation we would not have the operational capability we currently have.

 Individual: 30.2%